FAQ

 When is the deadline to apply?

-Please review the application deadline specified in the e-mail inviting you to apply.
-Applicants are encouraged to apply as early as possible.
+Please refer to the application deadline stated in the invitation e-mail.
+We encourage applicants to apply as early as possible.

 -

-My cumulative GPA met the requirement, but I did not receive and invitation.
-What can I do?
+My GPA meets the requirement, but I didn't receive and invitation.
+What should I do?

-Invitations to apply are sent to students who meet the GPA requirement based on the GPA data calculated and provided by the University of California.
-If you have any questions please contact us at honors@ucr.edu.
+Invitations are sent based on GPA data provided by the University of California.
+If you believe you should have received an invitation but did not, please contact us at honors@ucr.edu.

 -